 - Strengthen connections and collaboration among key stakeholders to incentivise and scale-up implementation;

 - Generate new partnerships and commitments.

-It will bring together local humanitarian and civil society organisations, international actors, donors and the private sector, diaspora groups, affected states and regional bodies.
+It brought together local humanitarian and civil society organisations, international actors, donors and the private sector, diaspora groups, affected states and regional bodies.
 The discussion and its outputs will support more formal discussions taking place on different aspects of the Grand Bargain.